Estonia

 Universities can choose the quality assurance agency freely according to their needs (including agencies from other countries)

-This applies to 7 other countries: Austria, Brandenburg, Cyprus, Hesse, Iceland, North Rhine-Westphalia, Switzerland
+This applies to 7 other countries: Austria, Brandenburg, Finland, Hesse, Hungary, North Rhine-Westphalia, Switzerland

 100% Capacity to design content of degree programmes